Testing the blower motor switch is a pretty simple thing to do since you don't have to remove it from the AC/Heater Control Panel to do it.

 Let's examine your test result:

 CASE 1: The 12 Volt test light turned on.
-This is the correct test result and lets you know that the AC/Heater Control Panel's vent control switch is working correctly.
+This is the correct test result and lets you know that the AC/Heater Control Panel's vent control switch, on your 2.5L Ford Ranger (Mazda B2500), is working correctly.

 Now that we've made sure that the vent control switch is working, we can test the other 3 speeds.
 The next test is to check that the M1 speed circuit inside the blower motor switch is functioning correctly.
 For this test go to: TEST 2: Testing The M1 Blower Speed Circuit.